euirim/generator-euirim-projects/README.md

 # generator-maroon-projects

-A [Yeoman](https://yeoman.io) generator to scaffold a development environment for building interactives/projects for *The Chicago Maroon*.
-Inspired by POLITICO's interactives generator.
+A [Yeoman](https://yeoman.io) generator to scaffold a development environment for building Euirim's personal project pages.
+Adapted from POLITICO's interactives generator.

 ## Installation
 Enter: